How Does Film Editing Work?

 As a Background Actor, it's important to understand how your role impacts the editing process.
 Things like crossing the camera at the same time and matching your movements take by take help maintain continuity as the shots are edited together.
 Professional Background Actors pay close attention to directions given by the Assistant Director and remember their movements throughout a scene.

-You can learn more about the filmmaking process in our articles Three Stages of TV and Film Production and What Does a Location Scout Do?
+You can learn more about the filmmaking process in our articles The Three Stages of TV and Film Production and What Does a Location Scout Do?

 As a Background Actor, what do you want to learn more about film and TV production?